gmilroy/hugo-theme-pico/exampleSite/content/en/about/index.md

 I'm a **sea sponge** who works as a fry cook at the **Krusty Krab**:
 ![](/img/krusty_krab.webp)

-The Krusty Krabe is a fast food restaurant known for it's signature burger:
+The Krusty Krabe is a restaurant known for it's signature burger:

 ![*The Krabby Patty*](/img/krabby_patty.webp)